Top Beaches for StandUp Paddleboarding - SUP - in Toronto

 Where to Paddleboard in Toronto?
 The Toronto Islands have a great mix of protected flatwater canals, open water beaches and magnificent views of the Toronto Skyline.
 So regardless of wind or wave activity it's a safe bet that you'll find a route to suit the conditions.
 To get there: park at Cherry Beach and paddle across the Eastern Gap channel.
 Be aware that there's some traffic from large vessels and a noticeable current.
 But it's only about a 1.0 Km paddle to the Wards Island Ferry Docks and the protected channel behind it.
 If you're not up for the challenge of crossing the Eastern Gap you can always just take a ferry to the Toronto Islands and rent your paddleboard from Toronto Island SUP.
 TISUP also does Paddleboard Lessons and tours.

 Tip: On long weekends TISUP can be fully booked, so it's best to go online and reserve in advance.
 And don't forget to bring your camera!

 Where to rent or buy SUP - StandUp Paddleboard gear In Toronto?

-You can rent or buy everything to SUP Paddle Toronto at Beach Toyz of course.
-Located on Queen Street in the Toronto Beaches, we carry super-rigid, extremely high-quality inflatable SUP-boards by world famous Red Paddle Co. (they are the best-made & best selling inflatable brand in the world).
+You can rent or buy everything to Paddleboard Toronto at Beach Toyz of course.
+Located in the Toronto Beaches, we carry super-rigid, extremely high-quality inflatable SUP-boards by world famous Red Paddle Co. (they are the best-made & best selling inflatable brand in the world).
 They pack up into an awesome travel bag with rollers AND back pack straps.
 No need to wrestle them onto the top of your car.
 You can throw a couple in the trunk for a weekend at the cottage or take it on an airplane as checked luggage.
 We rent AND sell everything to do with StandUp Paddleboards and lots of other cool grownup toys for the beach or cottage.